-Together with their Major Project Realisation module, this module is intended to prepare Design students for independent practice, entry into the professional workplace, or for higher studies.
+Together with their final project realisation module, this module is intended to prepare graphic design, publishing and illustration and animation students for independent practice, entry into the professional workplace, or for higher studies.

-Through synthesis of knowledge of processes and principles, using an appropriate range of intellectual, creative and practical skills, you will design and develop a self-directed project.
-This will naturally require in-depth research, a well-constructed design process, and the exercise of practical and thinking skills, resulting in a significant body of creative work for public exhibition.
+Through independent and studio-based knowledge of visual communication fundamentals, skills, elements, processes and principles, students will facilitate, design and develop a series of self-directed studio projects.
+This will naturally require in-depth research, a well-constructed visual communication process, and the exercise of practical and thinking skills, resulting in a significant body of creative work for public and work related exhibition.

-A negotiated and approved proposal will confirm your individual project.
-Using creative exploration and experimentation, you will develop research, concept development, material investigation, modelling or prototyping and visualisation.
-The final outcome will be produced in Major Project Realisation.
+A negotiated and approved proposal will confirm the individual project.
+Using course and studio narratives, creative exploration and experimentation, students will develop research, concept development, material investigation, digital and analogue proposals, modelling or prototyping and visualisation.
+The final outcome will be produced in final project realisation.

-The module will ensure that you critique and reflect upon your own work and your position in your creative sector.
-The module emphasizes self-direction and personal focus whilst acknowledging external and professional expectations and constraints.
+The module will ensure that students critique and reflect upon their own work and position in the creative sector.
+The module emphasises self-direction and personal focus whilst acknowledging external and professional trends, expectations and constraints.

 Prior learning requirements